feathery-org/slate/source/index.html.md

 id | String                 | Your unique field ID hidden | Boolean                | If true, this is a hidden field.
 Otherwise, it's a form field. type | String Enum (Optional) | The [form field type](https://docs.feathery.io/platform/components/fields/button-group#example).
-Not present for hidden fields. display_text | String (Optional)      | Human-friendly text to display for this field value | Polymorphic (Optional) | Submitted value of the user whose key was passed in. created_at | Datetime               | When this field was created
+Not present for hidden fields. internal_id | String                 | Internal UUID of your field display_text | String (Optional)      | Human-friendly text to display for this field value | Polymorphic (Optional) | Submitted value of the user whose key was passed in. created_at | Datetime               | When this field was created